masc23/go-algorithms-echo/README.md

 ## ROT13

 To encode or decode a string with [ROT13](https://en.wikipedia.org/wiki/ROT13) just ``POST`` it (as "input" inside the common JSON object) to ``/rot13``.

+# Addendum
+This repository is for learning purposes only.
+The algorithms are not tested, have minimal to none error checking and generally are not suitable for production.
+Use at your own risk!